- The cost of hydrogen energy is expected to drop sharply and imminently.

 - Now it's up to policy-makers and investors to jump start this transition.

 Could 2020 mark a major turning point for the global clean energy transition – with hydrogen energy at its core?
 Is this the beginning of a new decade in which governments, industry and investors shift gears together and move more rapidly towards scaling up hydrogen-based solutions for cleaner transport, heating, and industry?
 On the third anniversary of the Hydrogen Council’s launch at Davos in January 2017, the stars seem to be aligning to make this happen.

 According to new data from three global agencies, NASA, NOAA and the UK Met Office, the 10 years to 2019 were the warmest on record, and this comes after the IPCC’s warning of the expected impacts of 1.5°C of global warming.
 In the future, we may look back at this past decade as being the one that fully recognised the climate challenge - while the next decade, starting now, offers an opportunity to address it.
 So while these global organizations have been working to gather data, we – the hydrogen industry – have been working hard to identify solutions to help tackle the issue.

 Have you read?

-The cost of hydrogen will fall sharply and sooner than expected
+The cost of hydrogen energy will fall sharply and sooner than expected

-· A significant fall in the cost of producing low-carbon and renewable hydrogen.
+· A significant fall in the cost of producing low-carbon and renewable hydrogen energy.

 · Lower distribution and refuelling costs thanks to higher load utilisation and scale effect on infrastructure utilisation.